graphql/graphql-spec/spec/Section 6 -- Execution.md

 ExecuteMutation(mutation, schema, variableValues, initialValue):

-  * Let {variableValues} be the set of variable values to be used by any field argument value coercion.
   * Let {mutationType} be the root Mutation type in {schema}.
   * Assert: {mutationType} is an Object type.
   * Let {selectionSet} be the top level Selection Set in {mutation}.